 Children from Year 1 through to Year 6 have a PSHE Journal.
 This is to document their own personal journey as they make their way through PSHE lessons as well as a place record work.
 PSHE Journals are not marked but are looked at by teachers after each lesson.
-EYFS document all PSHE learning in a floor book.
+EYFS document PSHE learning and individual PSED observations on SeeSaw.